 As part of its annual self-evaluation process, the Board evaluates the Company's governance structure.
-We believe that having a President and Chief Executive Officer with oversight of company operations, coupled with an experienced independent Board Chairman and experienced independent directors, with separate independent committee chairs, is the appropriate leadership structure for Endo.
+We believe that having a President and Chief Executive Officer with oversight of company operations, coupled with a seasoned Board comprised of an experienced independent Board Chairman, Senior Independent Director, other independent directors and separate independent committee chairs, is the appropriate leadership structure for Endo.